Eating Well In A Processed Food World

 What can we actually do?

-I know.
 We’re not all going to start growing our own food and churning butter.
 But we can make better choices, and we should.
-Because when we support better brands, better farmers, and better practices, it sends a message that we are done being played.
+When we support better brands, better farmers, and better practices, it sends a message that we are done being played.

 Here’s what I recommend: